HanqingLiLHQ/cs4775_mc/README.md

 ### Evaluation Folder

 This folder contains all the scoring methods and visualization tools we uesd for clustering results.

-### Motifs Graph Folder

-This folders contains motifs weblogos for JASPAR dataset fungi.

-### Nature Clusters Folder

-This folder contains JASPAR's clusters on dataset fungi.

-### Hierarchical Clusters Folder

-This folder contains graphing results for hierarchical clustering on dataset fungi.

-### Kmeans Clusters Folder

-This folder contains graphing results for kmeans clustering on dataset fungi.

-### HMM Clusters Folder

-This folder contains graphing results for hmm clustering on dataset fungi.

 ## Acknowledgements